SoniaZaldana/covid19-reporting/README.md

 You can find the meeting minutes for all of our meetings in the `meeting_minutes` folder.
 Additionally, you can find our development plan and tech stack discussion in `A1.md` in the parent directory.

+You can also find a description of our features with subtasks in `A2.md` in the parent directory.

 ## Installing the Development Environment
 If you are running Ubuntu, run the following command to install the development environment:
 ```